CERTIFICATES AT AKRON LAW

 - Complete a minimum of 9 additional credit hours in courses designated as part of the intellectual property law curriculum or approved by the student’s IP faculty advisor, including at least one credit related to international intellectual property.

-- Achieve a minimum cumulative GPA of 3.1 in the courses taken to earn the certificate.
+- Achieve a minimum cumulative GPA of 2.3 for the 15 credits of coursework taken to earn the certificate.

 The certificate program is open to all students.
-A student wishing to earn the certificate must seek and obtain approval from a member of the litigation faculty to participate in the certificate program.
-(These members of the faculty will be drawn from faculty teaching in the core areas of litigation who indicate their willingness to serve in this capacity.)
-Students are advised to seek approval as early as possible in their law school career, but no later than two semesters before they intend to graduate.
-All students approved to participate in the program will be assigned a faculty advisor from the litigation faculty.
+A student wishing to earn the certificate must seek and obtain approval from a member of the litigation faculty to participate in the certificate program, who will then act as the student's advisor.
+Students should seek approval as early as possible in their law school career, but no later than two semesters before they intend to graduate.
 The student shall work closely with his or her advisor to tailor a program of study suitable to meet his or her goals.
 To earn the certificate, the student must: